felipehcrfernandes/felipehcrfernandes/README.md

 ## Hi there, I'm Felipe Fernandes 👋

 - 🔭 I’m currently working on the backend of an internal application for the financial advisory company where I work.
-The system is being developed using a layered architecture with Python and FastAPI, focusing on building a clean, scalable, and maintainable API to support the company’s operational workflows and data management.
+The system is being developed using a layered architecture with Python and FastAPI, focusing on building a clean, scalable, and maintainable system to support the company’s operational workflows and data management.

 - 🌱 I’m currently studying algorithms, finishing *Grokking Algorithms* and practicing with LeetCode.
 At the same time, I’m consolidating my system design knowledge and starting to read *Designing Data-Intensive Applications*.